Policy 3420 – Non-Discrimination and Anti-Harassment in the School District

 To the extent possible, all complaints will be treated as confidential.
 Disclosure may be necessary in certain circumstances such as to complete a thorough investigation and/or notify law enforcement officials.
 All disclosures will be in accordance with law and regulation.

 In order to promote familiarity with issues pertaining to discrimination and harassment in the District, and to help reduce incidents of prohibited conduct, the District will provide appropriate information and/or training to employees and students.
-Special training may be provided for individuals involved in the handling of discrimination and/or harassment complaints.
+As may be necessary, special training may will be provided for individuals involved in the handling of discrimination and/or harassment complaints.

-Prior to the beginning of each school year, the District will publicize information on its website which advises students, parents or legal guardians, employees, and other relevant individuals of the District’s established grievance process for resolving complaints of discrimination and/or harassment.
-This publication will include the name, office address, telephone number, and email address of the CRCO(s).
+Prior to the beginning of each school year, the District will issue an appropriate public announcement or publication which advises students, parents or legal guardians, employees, and other relevant individuals of the District’s established grievance process for resolving complaints of discrimination and/or harassment.
+This announcement or publication will include the name, office address, telephone number, and email address of the CRCO(s).
+The District’s website will reflect current and complete contact information for the CRCO(s).

 A copy of this policy and its corresponding regulations and/or procedures will be available upon request and will be posted and/or published in appropriate locations and/or District publications.